Websoft9Archive/ansible-onlyoffice/docs/solution-backup.md

 2. Is it possible to recover the website after it was attacked by hackers?
 3. The content of the website has been changed into a mess.
 Could it be recovered?

-When a failure occurs, we may first turn to a professional for help, but unfortunately, some failure cannot be solved as quickly as we expected, and even it's insoluble.
+When this failure occurs, we may first turn to a professional for help, but unfortunately, some failure cannot be solved as quickly as we expected, and even it's insoluble.

 Obviously, a backup is necessary when comes to a failure.
-The existing backup file helps to repair the failed system, which means the irrecoverable loss can be avoided.
+The existing backup file helps to repair the failed system, which means the huge loss due to irrecoverability can be avoided.

 > Remember to develop the habit of backup.
-It's a great and useful way to help solve failure.
+It's a great and useful way to help repair and recovery.

 ## How

-There are four objects on the server for us to back up, including **operating system, environment software, database and application**.
-Each object may have unpredictable failures that cannot be solved as expected.

-We suggest to take the following two necessary backup measures:
+As there are four objects on the server to back up, including **operating system, environment software, database and application**. and each object may have unpredictable failures that cannot be solved as expected, we suggest to take the following two necessary backup measures:

 ### Automation Backups for Instance

-To make automation backups for Instance is to use the **Snapshot** or **Cloud Server Backup Service** on your Cloud Platform.
-A snapshot is a full, read-only copy of a disk, which records the data of the disk.
-You can take a snapshot of an OS or data disk as a backup, and use it to have a key recovery.
+Automation backup for Instance is completed based on **Snapshot** or **Cloud Server Backup Service** on your Cloud Platform.
+A snapshot is a full, read-only copy of a disk, which backs up the data of a disk at a certain point in time and can have a key recovery.
+You can take a snapshot of an OS or data disk to use as a backup, or to troubleshoot instance issues.

 View the following list to understand this kind of backup.

 ```
-- Backup scope: all data on a disk including operating system, software environment, database and applications
+- Backup scope: All data on a disk including operating system, software environment, database and applications
-- Backup effect: very Good
+- Backup effect: Very Good
-- Backup frequency: automatic backup per hour/day/week as you need
+- Backup frequency: Automatic backup per hour/day/week as you need
-- Recovery method: one key recovery on Cloud platform
+- Recovery method: One key recovery on Cloud platform
-- Skill requirement: very easy
+- Skill requirement: Very easy
-- Automation or Manual: fully automated backup after setting strategy
+- Automation or Manual: Fully automated backup after setting strategy
 ```

 Different Cloud Platforms' snapshot settings slightly differ.
 Refer to [Cloud platform backup solution](https://support.websoft9.com/docs/faq/tech-instance.html).